EIIisD/EIIisD/README.md

 - I have led UXD teams serving major clients, including Domino’s Pizza UK & Ireland, easyJet, and Vanarama.
 - I delivered an award-winning redesign of Domino’s digital interface, which increased online sales by 8% and mobile conversion rates by 57%.
 - I developed several microservices for the easyJet Holidays website launch, and these efforts received recognition from industry awards.
-- I independently created an enterprise-scale design system for Vanarama.com, contributing to a £500m share capital acquisition and earning a Best eCommerce Implementation award at the UK Business Tech Awards 2022.
+- I independently created an enterprise-scale design system for Vanarama.com, contributing to a £500m share capital acquisition by Autotrader.com and earning a Best eCommerce Implementation award at the UK Business Tech Awards 2022.
 - I have expanded the agency’s service offerings through internal workshops, sharing insights on technologies such as SvelteKit, Next.js, Tailwind, and advising on the responsible use of AI language models.

 ### Head of Product Design, Jigowatt (Feb 2015 – Sep 2019)